 Simply wearing shoes without support can cause stress on the arch which causes pain and can cause bones, ligaments, and muscles to become overworked and tired.
 Activities that involve a significant amount of extended periods of stress on the feet can contribute to this condition, such as long-distance running or standing on the feet all day in a workplace environment.

 Very importantly, most arch pain can be cured by wearing comfortable, supportive footwear along with insoles that support your arch.
 You may need to take extra precautions though, so we recommend the following:

 Walking with bare feet eliminates the extra support you’ll gain from footwear and can make your arch pain worse.
 It is usually best to avoid walking barefoot, especially on hard surfaces such as wood floors.

 Simple stretching exercises can help relieve tension, and night splints can help alleviate pressure on your arches by keeping your muscles properly positioned while you sleep.

 The RICE method can also help considerably with swelling and pain.
 (Rest, Ice, Compression, Elevation.)
 Stay off your feet as much as possible for 1 or 2 days and take a longer break from the activity that may be causing the pain or soreness.
 Apply an ice pack for 10 to 20 minutes at least 3 times daily.
 This should help to reduce the swelling.
 Elevate your feet while applying ice and any time that you are sitting or lying down.
 Keeping your feet above the level of your heart will help to minimize the swelling.
 Also, use a compression bandage around the arch area as much as possible.

 Your treatment will vary depending on the cause of your pain.
 A doctor may recommend shots or other medical procedures.
-Though these may help, in the long term relief will not usually be sustained unless the patient complies by wearing supportive shoes and possibly arch supports.
+Though these may help, in the long term relief will not usually be sustained unless the patient complies by wearing supportive shoes and good arch supports.